BridgeTheMasterBuilder/heji-ly/README.md

 \include "/path/to/heji.ily"
 ```
 ### HEJI scores and staves
 Music that uses HEJI accidentals should be placed in a `\HejiScore` block instead of a `\score` context, and inside these blocks use `\HejiStaff` instead of `\new Staff`.
-Currently, their only purpose is to ensure LilyPond properly renders the score to a MIDI file when the `render-midi` option is set (see [Options](#options)), but do not rely on this as it may be necessary to expand their function in the future.
+Currently, their only purpose is to ensure LilyPond properly renders the score to a MIDI file when the `heji-ly-render-midi` option is set (see [Options](#options)), but do not rely on this as it may be necessary to expand their function in the future.

 ### The \ji function
 HEJI accidentals can be added to a note by writing `\ji <factor string> <note>`